BiiT-Solutions/Koobepop/README.md

 # ANDROID
-# There's an script 'scripts/buildNsign.sh' which builds and signs the application if all the dependencies are installed (android studio, SDKs, etc)
+# There's an script 'buildNsign.sh' which builds and signs the application if all the dependencies are installed (android studio, SDKs, etc)

   0- If there's not a generated keystore (This would be necessary for new apps) `$ keytool -genkey -v -keystore <my_release_key>.jks -alias <alias_name> -keyalg RSA -keysize 2048 -validity 10000`